TanWeiYin/Group_J_AI_Project/README.md

 ## G. DEMO VIDEO
 Present by @TanWeiYin
 [![livedemo](https://github.com/Josie528/BITI-1113-AI-Project/blob/main/misc/livedemo.jpg)](https://www.youtube.com/watch?v=bdczQRzMWr0 "livedemo")
+The installation and setup process are as follows:
+1. Download all src files from GitHub.
+2. Click run to execute the main.ipynb script.
+3. Place your face in front of the webcam.
+4. The facial emotion recognizer is ready to use.

 ## H. ACKNOWLEDGEMENT
 * [Emotion Detection CNN](https://github.com/akmadan/Emotion_Detection_CNN)
+    Main reference of application of source code
 * [README Template](https://github.com/osgoh88/Artificial-Intelligence-Project/)
+    A project template that designed by our lecturer
 * [The 4 Convolutional Neural Network Models That Can Classify Your Fashion Images](https://towardsdatascience.com/the-4-convolutional-neural-network-models-that-can-classify-your-fashion-images-9fe7f3e5399d#:~:text=Convolutional%20Neural%20Networks%20(CNNs)%20is,an%20image%20is%20good%20enough)
+    Understanding how CNN model works
 * [Face Expression Detection](https://colab.research.google.com/drive/1DOvXJZRkjfKfF9oUpCZXSU3hPG3g1h-l?usp=sharing)
+    Learn how to configure and detect emotions of the static image.